 Studying at Aurora College offers many benefits.
-Our three campuses and 21 Community Learning Centres offer Northerners the opportunity to stay close to home and stay learning with the support of their families and communities.
-Our small class sizes mean more one-on-one interaction with instructors for additional instruction, support and guidance to help students succeed.
+Our three campuses and 21 Community Learning Centres offer Northerners the opportunity to stay close to home and start their learning journey with the support of their families and communities.
+Our small class sizes mean more one-on-one interaction with instructors for additional instruction, support and guidance to help you succeed.
 As a northern education institution, we strive to be responsive to different ways of being, knowing and learning in teaching and research.
-Respect for and inclusion of the NWT's Indigenous history, cultures, languages and traditions are central to Aurora College's operations and programs; we take an holistic approach to student support that acknowledges the importance of strong connections to community, culture and family.
+Respect for and inclusion of the NWT's Indigenous history, cultures, languages and traditions are central to Aurora College's operations and programs; we take an holistic approach to student support that acknowledges the importance of strong connections to community, lands, culture and family.

-We have also recently introduced new initiatives to make it easier to apply for programs at Aurora College.
-We will no longer charge an application fee for NWT and Canadian applicants.
-International students will pay a non-refundable tuition deposit rather than application fee.
-As well, the application process has opened earlier so that potential students can know sooner whether they have been accepted, or if they need to meet additional pre-requisites or requirements.
-Receiving this information sooner will allow students the time needed to obtain missing requirements and courses.
-Applying early improves a student's chance of being accepted into the program of their choice and into student housing while there is room available.
-I hope you take advantage of these initiatives to get your applications in before the deadlines.
+We have also introduced new initiatives to make it easier to apply for programs at Aurora College.
+We no longer charge an application fee for NWT and Canadian applicants.
+International students pay a non-refundable tuition deposit rather than an application fee.
+As well, the application process has opened earlier so that potential students can know sooner whether they have been accepted, or if they need to meet additional prerequisites or requirements.
+Receiving this information sooner allows students the time needed to obtain missing requirements and courses.
+Applying earlier improves a student's chance of being accepted into the program of their choice and into student housing while there is room available.
+Programs for the 2023-2024 academic year are open November 1, 2022 to June 30, 2023.
+We hope you take advantage of these initiatives to get your applications in early.

-Looking forward, and building on our past, Aurora College is on an exciting journey to transform into an effective. efficient and sustainable polytechnic university by the summer of 2025.
+Looking forward, and building on our past, Aurora College is on an exciting journey to transform into an effective, efficient and sustainable polytechnic university by the summer of 2025.
 Establishing a polytechnic university will further increase access to post-secondary education and training opportunities for NWT residents to help reach their education and career goals.
 There will be a place for every resident who seeks an opportunity to further their skills, knowledge and abilities through post-secondary education.
 This means meeting learners where they are in their educational journey - and being supportive through the entire journey - from applying to a program offered by a Community Learning Centre or Campus right through to employment success.
 The success of the polytechnic university and the success of students will be one in the same.
 The polytechnic university will also serve as a bridge to programs at other post-secondary institutions across Canada and around the world.
 NWT residents will be able to take advantage of learning opportunities close to home that will also qualify them for opportunities far beyond our borders.
-We look forward to you joining us on this journey.
+We look forward to you joining us on this